 - Mixing low-cost and high-cost items on the menu

-- Using all produce and ingredients in multiple dishes to prevent spoilage and ensure maximum freshness
+- Using all products and ingredients in multiple dishes to prevent spoilage and ensure maximum freshness

 - Setting specific times to review costs and prices